penrynjohnp/logicapps-labs/docs/logicapps-ai-course/02_build_conversational_agents/09-connect-agents-a2a-protocol.md

 ms.date: 08/27/2025
 ---

-# Module 09 - Connect your agents using A2A protocol
+# Connect your agents using A2A protocol (Module 9)

-This module explains how to integrate Azure Logic Apps conversational agents with external services using the Agent-to-Agent (A2A) protocol and the A2A Python SDK.
+In this module, you learn how to integrate Azure Logic Apps conversational agents with external services by using the Agent-to-Agent (A2A) protocol and the A2A Python SDK.

 When you finish this module, you'll achieve the goals and complete the tasks in the following list: